GoogleCloudPlatform/django-demo-app-unicodex/.util/README.md

 This directory serves to store some utility helpers, that are outside of the deployment of unicodex, but help with the demo as a whole.

+This is assumed to be advanced operator documentation.

 ### Scriptable Deployment